 This week in Publisher's Weekly: Penguin Divisions Team Up to Buy Self-Pubbed Bestseller Easy

 It's been just over four months since I published Easy, and no one has been more continually surprised at how well it's been received than me.
-Each milestone it edged past shocked me - from inclusion on bestseller lists the likes of The New York Times and USA Today, to foreign translations, audio acquisition, and Penguin/ Razorbill UK picking up the UK/Commonwealth rights.
+Each milestone it edged past shocked me - from inclusion on The New York Times Bestseller list, to foreign translations, audio acquisition, and Penguin Razorbill UK picking up the UK/Commonwealth rights.

 My agent had been approached with several North American offers over the past few months as well - solid offers with reputable publishing houses.
 None were quite right for one reason or another, usually boiling down to the question of categorization - What is Easy?
 Young Adult?
 Romance?
 Women's Fiction?
 The main characters are 19-21, the setting is a university campus, and the story is a contemporary romance… but that love story is threaded around a serious issue that encompasses the reason I wrote the book - sexual assault by an acquaintance.